carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 | checkIfExists | When true throws an exception of the specified path do not exist in the file system (default: false) | When true throws an exception of the specified path do not exist in the file system (default: false)|

 We can change the default options for the `fromPath` method to give an error if the file doesn't exist using the `checkIfExists` parameter.
-In Nextflow method parameter are separated by a `,` and parameter values specified with a colon `:`.
+In Nextflow, method arguments are separated by a `,` and parameter values specified with a colon `:`.

 If we execute a nextflow script with the contents below .
 It will run and not produce an output.
 This likely not what we want.

 ~~~
 ch = Channel.fromPath( 'data/chicken/reads/*.fq.gz' )